cscart/docs/en/install/useful_info/remove_demo_data.rst

 #.
 The demo data also includes several :doc:`shipping methods </user_guide/shipping_and_taxes/shipping_methods/index>`.
 Delete those you don't need, and add or configure the rest.

    You'll either need to set shipping rates manually, or select one of the real-time shipping rate calculators.
 To do that, go to **Administration → Shipping & taxes → Shipping methods**.

 #.
+By default, one :doc:`tax </user_guide/shipping_and_taxes/taxes/set_up_tax>` (VAT) exists in CS-Cart.
+Go to **Administration → Shipping & taxes → Taxes** and either delete it, or configure it as you see fit.
+If you intend to use it, please make sure that the rates are correct.

+#.
 The demo data includes several :doc:`currencies </user_guide/currencies/index>`.
 Go to **Administration → Currencies** and delete or disable the ones you aren't planning to use.